Black Class Action

-Nicholas Marcus Thompson Et Al V. His Majesty The King (T-1458-20) is a landmark case known as the Black Class Action filed with the Federal Court of Canada on December 2, 2020.
-The $2.5-billion claim filed by both current and former Black public servants seeks damages for "the unjust practice of Black employee exclusion due to systemic discrimination" dating back to the 1970s.
-The Black Class Action is a registered non-for-profit organization that is coordinating the legal action.
+Nicholas Marcus Thompson Et Al V. His Majesty The King (T-1458-20) is a landmark case known as the Black Class Action filed with the Federal Court of Canada on December 1, 2020.
+It is the largest and most high-profile discrimination and harassment case related to employment in the federal public service.
+The $2.5-billion claim seeks damages on behalf of current and former Black public servants who were denied promotions because of their race and any Black individuals who have applied for jobs in the federal public service dating back to 1970 but were not successful due to their race.

+The Black Class Action Secretariat is a registered non-for-profit organization that is coordinating the legal action.

 Background

 In June 2020, Canadian Prime Minister Justin Trudeau, acknowledged that systemic discrimination existed in all institutions.
 Nicholas Marcus Thompson is a social justice advocate and a union leader in Canada.
 Mr Thompson is the organiser and lead plaintiff of the Black Class Action lawsuit against the federal government for systemic workplace discrimination against Black Canadians.

 Mr Thompson advocated for measures to address anti-Black discrimination at the Canada Revenue Agency.
 He lobbied the Minister of National Revenue, Dianne Lebouthiller, the Clerk Of the Privy Council Ian Shuggart and Prime Minister Justin Trudeau.
 Mr Thompson then organized Black workers from various federal public sector institutions including the Canada Revenue Agency, Canadian Human Rights Commission, the Royal Canadian Mounted Police and Public Prosecution Service of Canada and filed the $900 million class-action lawsuit against the entire federal public service.
 Former crown attorney Courtney Betty is leading the legal team representing the plaintiffs.

 The Statement of Claim was amended on May 13, 2021.
 The amended claim proposes an increase in reparations, from $900-million to $2.5-billion, to cover losses in income, opportunities, and pension values and other benefits stemming from a lack of promotion for Black employees within the public service.

 Following the filing of the lawsuit on December 2, 2020, the Clerk of the Privy Council Ian Shuggart issued a call to action on January 22, 2021, on Anti-racism, equity, and inclusion in the Federal Public Service.
 The Clerk called on public service leaders to appoint, sponsor and support Black workers as well as Indigenous and other underrepresented groups.

 In the 2021 budget, the government amended the Public Service Employment Act aimed at removing barriers to hiring and promotions.
 Treasury Board spokesperson Martin Potvin said this was one of the steps the government has taken to tackle systemic discrimination in the federal workforce.

 The 2021 budget also committed $250 million over five years to collect disaggregated data.

 Following national protests in Canada after the murder of George Floyd in the United States and Black Canadians in Canada, heightened awareness was raised on anti-Black discrimination in Canada.